 I like the beach.
-I like the waves pounding the shore; the sun disappearing into inky blue waters.
+I like the waves pounding the shore, the sun disappearing into inky blue waters.
 But I hate being on a ship.
 This was my discovery on a recent five-day cruise.

 It was an exciting moment when we boarded the ship.
-It was late afternoon; our cabin was cute as a button as it was spick and span.
+It was late afternoon, our cabin was cute as a button as it was spick and span.
 We settled down nice and easy.
 The docked ship rocked ever so gently.
 As she sailed, the scenery improved.
 It looked like the beginning of another great vacation.

 The next morning we walked around the ship enjoying the scenery.
 It was a beautiful sight watching the sun come up over endless waters, as the ship tore through dark-blue waters, throwing frothy white surf in its wake.
 The tranquility of all this did something wonderful to the soul.

-I took in all this despite a vague, sense of unease from all the rocking and the swaying of what were standing on.
+I took in all this despite a vague sense of unease from all the rocking and the swaying of what were standing on.
 As the day progressed, I developed a slight headache.
 The liquidity of the ocean was beginning to upset me.

-I felt like a protractor on the captain’s chart going through every angle that there possibly were.
+I felt like a protractor on the captain’s chart going through every angle that were possibly there.
 Now the ship flattened and stretched me into an obtuse angle.
 Soon after that I was thrown into an acute angle.
-When the ship pushed me close to the perpendicular, I wish I was dead.
+When the ship pushed me close to the perpendicular, I wish I were dead.

 It was a difficult few days after that, as I pined away for the solace of solid earth.
-It annoyed me to see other people, including my husband who not only found their sea-legs, but were standing on a steady pair, while the shaky world was spinning all around me.
+It annoyed me to see other people – including my husband – who not only found their sea-legs, but were standing on a steady pair, while the shaky world was spinning all around me.